 5.1 audio system

-Where Lakes Once had Water is a spectacular and sensorial video and sound installation that transports us into the remote arid zone of Australia - from the ancient dry lakes of central Northern Territory, to Nitmiluk Katherine Gorge and coastal Girraween Lagoon.
+Where Lakes Once Had Water is a spectacular and sensorial video and sound installation that transports us to remote northern Australia - from the ancient dry lakes of the Northern Territory, to Nitmiluk Katherine Gorge and coastal Girraween Lagoon.

-Sonia Leber and David Chesworth are currently completing the first CABAH Art Series Commission, built up around the fieldwork of Dr Tim Cohen, Dr Cassandra Rowe and Dr Michael Bird, working with Traditional Owners, rangers and participants from the Mudburra, Jingili, Jawoyn and Larrakia communities.
+Sonia Leber and David Chesworth are currently completing the first CABAH Art Series Commission, built up around the fieldwork of Dr Tim Cohen and Dr Cassandra Rowe, working with Traditional Owners, rangers and participants from the Mudburra, Jingili, Jawoyn and Larrakia communities.

 Commissioned by ARC Centre of Excellence for Australian Biodiversity and Heritage (CABAH).

-Where Lakes Once had Water takes us on an imaginative journey, exploring the labour of scientists and traditional owners as they dig and delve into the past, reading the signs and signals in the landscape, over concepts of deep time.
+Where Lakes Once Had Water takes us on an imaginative journey, exploring the labour of Earth scientists and Traditional Owners as they dig and delve into the past, reading the signs and signals in the landscape, over concepts of deep time.

-From fieldwork in the expansive desert environment, to microscopic labwork, the scientists seek evidence of earth's processes over long-term cycles of wet and dry.
+From fieldwork in Australia’s expansive deserts, to microscopic work in the laboratory, the scientists seek evidence of earth's processes over long-term cycles of wet and dry.
 Climate evidence is extracted from the earth and captured in tubular cores where the banded sediments can be interpreted as a long-term 'score' of periods of wet and dry.

 'Our project tests the hypothesis that the earth is experienced and understood through different ontologies.
 These ways of being, seeing, sensing, listening and thinking can align with art, Indigenous thought, science, ancient and modern cultures, the non-human, and somewhere in between.

 'Our method is to uncover and create special kinds of experiences that are sensorial, performative and speculative, through images and sounds collected in the field and in the research laboratory.